Chalarangelo/30-seconds-of-code/snippets/plurals.md

 ### plurals

 Returns the plural form of the provided `word`.
 Takes an optional argument of `dictionary` for irregular nouns.
+We recommend using [this](https://github.com/sindresorhus/irregular-plurals/blob/master/irregular-plurals.json) dictionary.

 ```js
 const plurals = (word,dictionary) => {